cogentcore/cogent/README.md

 * C-c C-c coming up in the wrong window!

-* C-X C-o -- open same file in other view -- super handy!

 * FileTree update new file not working

 * horiz scroll with line numbers: render needs to know about scrolling delta.